tobini/TruffleMATE/README.md

     ./som.sh -cp Smalltalk Examples/Hello.som

-The --mate option runs the system with the Mate MOP enabled.
+The --mate -activateMate optiosn runs the system with the Mate MOP enabled.

 When working on TruffleMate, for instance in Eclipse, it is helpful to download the source files for Truffle as well: